(ITC) Computer Short Course Information Technology Certificate Training Course

 - What are files?
 (Like photos, documents, videos.)

-- Using USB drives or cloud storage (like Google Drive).
+- Backing up with USB drives or cloud storage (Google Drive, iCloud)

 Activities:

-- Create a folder and save a picture or text file in it.
+- Create a folder and save files in it

 Assessment: